FHN 833 - 1940 Bristol L5G

 It was purchased for preservation by the Society in 1963 and restoration commenced in 1970, but proved to be problematical due to the intricate curved wooden body frame, and progress came to a halt.
-Restoration commenced again in the late 1990s, and good progress has been made in recent years with the body interior now being well underway.
-It is hoped that this very rare vehicle will once again be seen on the streets of Lincoln in the not too distant future.
+Restoration commenced again in the late 1990s, and good progress has been made in recent years with the bus returning to running order in 2018 - 55 years after carrying its last passengers in service!

 |As acquired in 1967, at rear of old Museum building||mid 80s, outside the old Museum building||Outside workshop, 2003|

 July 2009 -

 A new rear bonnet section has been fabricated and new studs made to fit to the existing bulkhead bracket.